-A typical PowerPoint presentation comprises a bunch of slides and I like to think of these slides as akin to a blank canvas -- you add your content to the slides in much the same way as you use brushes to create strokes of paint to color a canvas.
-However unlike canvas, PowerPoint does not like to provide you a non-structured freedom -- and this can be good in many ways.
-Primarily, PowerPoint categorizes each slide type into one of its prescribed layouts -- examples of such layouts include:
+A typical PowerPoint presentation comprises a bunch of slides and we like to think of these slides as akin to a blank canvas, you add your content to the slides in much the same way as you use brushes to create strokes of paint to color a canvas.
+However unlike canvas, PowerPoint does not like to provide you a non-structured freedom, and this can be good in many ways.
+Primarily, PowerPoint categorizes each slide type into one of its prescribed layouts, examples of such layouts include:

 - Title layout (comprising of placeholders to add a title and subtitle for a slide),

 - Title and Content layout (comprising a slide title and a multi-purpose content placeholder),

 - Title Only layout (comprising a slide title placeholder with a blank area),

 - Blank layout (comprising no placeholders at all).

 In PowerPoint 2010 (as in PowerPoint 2007), you can also create your own slide layouts, but that is something we will discuss some other time.
 In this tutorial, you will learn how you can change the layout of any selected slide from one to the other.

 Follow these steps to change the layout of a slide in PowerPoint 2010: